The Cape & Vineyard Electric Cooperative

 23H2 White’s Path, Suite 2, South Yarmouth, MA 02664 774-722-1812

 The Cape & Vineyard Electric Cooperative, Inc. (“CVEC”) was organized on September 12, 2007.
 CVEC was formed under Massachusetts General Laws, c.
 164, §136.
 Section 136 provides for the establishment of energy cooperatives.
 Section 136 cooperatives can, among other things: (1) purchase and own generation, transmission and other projects and property; (2) enter into contracts and incur liabilities; (3) borrow money, issue notes and bonds; (4) enter into private/public collaboration (contractual); (5) purchase, sell and distribute energy; and (6) sell electricity to any consumer within CVEC member communities.
-CVEC’s purposes include developing and/or owning renewable electric generation facilities and procuring and/or selling long term electric supply or other energy-related goods or services including renewable energy certificate contracts at competitive prices to member communities and consumers within member communities.
+CVEC’s purposes include developing and/or owning renewable electric generation facilities and procuring and/or selling long term electric supply or other energy-related goods or services including renewable energy certificate contracts at competitive prices to member communities.
 CVEC’s functions, policies and goals include acquiring the best market rate for electricity supply, promoting and supporting the development of renewable energy resources, improving the quality of service and reliability, and utilizing and encouraging conservation and other forms of energy efficiency.

 CVEC received a Private Letter Ruling from the United States Internal Revenue Service recognizing CVEC’s tax-exempt status.
 To view ithe Private Letter Ruling, click here.